-If a student interrupts studies the expected durations in paragraphs 5.1 shall be extended by the duration of the interruption up to, but not beyond, the maximum durations detailed in paragraph 5.2.
+If a student interrupts their studies the expected durations in paragraphs 5.1 shall be extended by the duration of the interruption as detailed in 6.1.1. below.

 5.4 Durations for Students Granted Exemption from Elements of Part One